Deep generative modelling of canonical ensemble with differentiable thermal properties

-Furthermore, we compared the mean energy and heat capacity obtained by the MCMC simulation and the differentiation of the free energy in Fig.~\ref{fig:xy}(d).
-In comparison to the MCMC result, we observed only minor deviations in the heat capacity around the PT, indicating a good fit of the free energy to the second-order derivative and a good capture of the subtle PT transition.
-Numerical results in appendix also show that the derivative estimation gives better convergence than the statistical averaging~\cite{SM}.
-In contrast to the one-by-one generation process of PixelCNN, the NF model is significantly faster due to its all-to-all style of generation.
-This leads to a comparable training-plus-evaluation time (36 hours on one Nvidia RTX 4090) to performing an MCMC sweep over many temperature points.
-Additionally, the low STD allows us to estimate the heat capacity using the first-order derivative, which offers a significant speed-up and reduces the memory requirement.
-We give a detailed description of this scheme in appendix~\cite{SM}.
+Furthermore, in Fig.~\ref{fig:xy2}, we compared the mean energy and heat capacity obtained by the MCMC simulation and the differentiation of the estimated free energy.
+In comparison to the MCMC result, we observed only minor deviations around the PT, indicating a good fit of the free energy to the second-order derivative and a good capture of the subtle PT transition.
+Numerical results in SI also show that this free energy derivative estimation of mean energy and heat capacity gives better convergence than the statistical averaging with direct sampling~\cite{SM}.
+Moreover, the derivative approach expresses heat capacity as a mean value over a batch of independent estimates, as shown in Eq.~(\ref{eq:diffmeanEandCV}).
+This results in faster convergence than the energy deviations used in sample-based approaches; we have a detailed theoretical and numerical analysis in the SI~\cite{SM}.
+In contrast to the one-by-one generation process of PixelCNN, the NF model is significantly faster due to its all-to-all style of generation. \changeT{Including training time, the NF model matches Hamiltonian Monte Carlo in estimating $18$ temperatures at a convergence accuracy of $10^{-3}$, and it becomes faster as the number of temperatures increases.} Additionally, the low STD allows us to estimate the heat capacity using the first-order derivative, which offers a significant speedup and reduces the memory requirement.
+We give a detailed description of this in SI~\cite{SM}. \changeT{ The proposed method is also effective for the XY model with lattice sizes up to 258 × 258.
+Larger lattices can be accommodated with increased GPU memory or additional GPU cards. }

+\paragraph{Conclusion and Outlook} Here, we present a novel method for variational modeling of the canonical ensemble in a continuous temperature range.

+In the proposed method, any tractable density generative model can be turned into a VaTD model by directly including temperature as a part of the input.
+By converting the variational definition of Boltzmann distribution into a temperature-dependent loss, we propose the VaTD training framework to unbiasedly optimize the model.